 Are there other special collections?

-We have a section of science fiction collection, and a bookcase of reference books.
+We have a section of Science Fiction collection, Graphic Novels, Reference books and a Parenting Book section.
 We have a Vermont books section and this includes rosters of veterans from our areas who served in the wars.
-We have a section for craft books, one for graphic novels, and a section for books and videos about parenting.

 Who owns the library?